 NO!
 Using a 4-pin connector in 8 pin CPU slot on the motherboard is not recommended because both cables carry different wattages.
 The 4-pin connector can supply up to 155W, and the 8-pin connector can supply up to 235W.

 If your motherboard has an 8-pin CPU connector, that indicates the CPU requires more than 155W to run.
-In such a scenario, if we use only 4 pin connector, then the CPU will not get the required power.
+In such a scenario, if we use only 4 pin connector, then the CPU will not get the necessary power.

 In most cases, the computer will not start, and if it starts, then you will face system instability issues.